 Keith Barton MD FRCP FRCS

 Keith Barton is a Consultant Ophthalmologist and Glaucoma Specialist at Moorfields Eye Hospital , Professor of Ophthalmology at UCL Institute of Ophthalmology and Co-Founder and Co-Chair of Ophthalmology Futures Forums and the International Glaucoma Surgery Registry.

 His areas of interest are the surgical management of glaucoma, especially aqueous shunt devices, micro-invasive glaucoma surgery (MIGS) and secondary glaucoma’s, specifically the management of glaucoma in uveitis.
-Keith runs an NHS clinic at Moorfields Eye Hospital that is uniquely dedicated to the management of glaucoma in uveitis.
+Keith has been at the forefront of surgical innovation in glaucoma, specifically glaucoma surgical devices and is a co-inventor of the Paul Glaucoma Implant (United States Patent No. 9,808,374 B2.
+Nov 7th, 2017).

 Keith also organises and runs glaucoma educational symposia which have attracted significant acclaim such as the Moorfields International Glaucoma Symposium (www.migs.org.uk), and has co-founded and organised Ophthalmology Futures Forums, industry investor networking events in Ophthalmology, both in Europe and Asia (www.ophthalmology-futures.com).